-Defining the scope
+Defining the Scope

-Shooting for the moon
+Shooting for the Moon

-Feinstein was asking for a bill on a single, Democratic-favored issue—protections for Dreamers—with no other issues on which Republicans could negotiate concessions, such as border security.
+Democratic senator Diane Feinstein then made a bold proposal to Trump: “What about a clean DACA bill now, with a commitment that we go into a comprehensive immigration reform procedure?”
+She was asking for a bill on a single, Democratic-favored issue—protections for Dreamers—with no other issues on which Republicans could negotiate concessions, such as border security.

 “I have no problem [with that],” Trump responded.
 “We’re going to do DACA, and then we can start immediately on the Phase 2, which would be comprehensive [reform].”